Understanding the WMAP Cold Spot mystery: Cluster analysis of the CMB maps in the vicinity of the CS

-In this section we draw attention to the azimuthal distribution of the signal for the iso-latitude ring with $b=-57^\circ$, which contains the CS.
-In Fig.\ref{f4} we plot $ T(\theta_c, \phi)$ for WCM and the ILC III maps smoothed by the angle $\Theta_c=1^\circ$.
-This figure clearly demonstrates that there are no significant differences of morphology of the CS in the ILC III and WCM maps.
 In the following analysis we change the reference system of coordinate from the Galactic one to one in which $\phi=0$ is associated with the Galactic center and then all the values of $\phi$ are counted clockwise up to $\phi=360^\circ$.
 The GLESP pixelization allow us to fix the same number of pixels for each iso-latitude ring ($N=2048$) and consequently the location of each pixel $0\le k\le N$ is related to the angle $\phi_k$ as $\phi_k=2\pi k/N$.